sherpa/sherpa/README.md

 How To Install Sherpa
 =====================

 Sherpa can be installed from a binary distribution or built from sources.
-The 4.8.1 release is only available for Python 2.7, while 4.8.2 will also support Python 3.5.
+The 4.8.2 release is available for Python 2.7 and for the first time with Python 3.5 (Beta).

 The binary distribution is suited for people wanting to have Sherpa up and running as soon as possible in its standard form.